vampxlia/vampxlia/README.md

 graduate and aspiring Software Engineer.

-I enjoy working across the stack and moving between different kinds of problems — from designing backend systems and web applications to building mobile experiences and experimenting with game development.
+I enjoy working across the stack and moving between different kinds of problems, from designing backend systems and web applications to building mobile experiences and experimenting with game development.

 What I enjoy most about software is the creative process behind it: